How to Install and Set Up Git on Windows, Mac and Linux

 Common Setup Mistakes to Avoid

 • Not verifying the installation: Proceeding without confirming Git is working can lead to confusing errors later.
-A quick git --version check takes only a moment.
+A quick git --version check takes only a moment and confirms everything is ready.

 • Ignoring line ending settings: On teams with mixed operating systems, inconsistent line ending configuration is a common source of unnecessary diff noise.
-Setting this early prevents the problem entirely.
+Setting this early prevents the problem entirely before it ever appears.

 Conclusion